BinaryAnalysisPlatform/bap-tutorial/README.md

 substituted with dashes.

 The `--check-path-src=malloc` will pass `malloc` as an argument to the `src` parameter.
-Note, that in order to pass an argument to a plugin parameter you need to prefix the parameter with the plugin name.
+Note, that to pass an argument to a plugin parameter you need to prefix the parameter with the plugin name.

 When developing, it is convenient to run all three commands at once,